bento-platform/bento/README.md

 # Installation
 ## Create self-signed TLS certificates
-After setting both the bentoV2 and its authorization URLs in the project `.env` file, you can create the corresponding TLS certificates for local development with the following steps;
+First, setup your local bentoV2 and authorization hostnames (something like `bentov2.local`, and `bentov2auth.local`) in the `.env` file.
+You can then create the corresponding TLS certificates for local development with the following steps;

 From the project root, run
 ```